 To Emote is Human.

-When I entered the actor’s world, even after a 25-year career in radio, emotion was something of a revelation.
+When I entered the world of being an actor, even after a 25-year career in radio, emotion was something of a revelation.
 To understand how an internal feeling could influence just quite how a word was said.
 How a need could be embedded in a sentence.
 How a relationship could be defined by the way we speak to each other.

 Your voice can be completely different when your heart is open versus when you’re speaking through gritted teeth.
 Often this kind of nuance is hard to put into words.
 It’s sometimes why casting directions are so vague.
 They can’t quite say what it is they’re looking for, but they’ll know it when they hear it.
 It’s a feeling, and when they hear it, it will be a human connection.